 - It can be kid-friendly (read my tips below), but the pool is not on summer weekends due to pool parties and club-like events

 - Adjoining rooms are available (guaranteed for Virtuoso guests)

 - One dog per room stays free

-- Rooms have in-room glass-enclosed showers, bathtubs only in some suites
+- Rooms have giant glass-enclosed showers; bathtubs are only in some suites

-- While the Pendry brand is geared toward Millennials, readers of all ages and travel styles have enjoyed their stays
+- Readers of all ages and travel styles have enjoyed their stays

 Pendry San Diego offers a variety of rooms and suites that cater to business and leisure travelers, couples, families, and pet owners.